Danack/FunctionTypes/function_type_rfc.md

-# Function types
+# Callable types

 The problem of defining callable signatures has been a requested feature for a while.
-This proposal introduces the definition of function types, to separate the problem of definining function signatures from how they are used.
+This proposal introduces the definition of callable types, to separate the problem of definining function signatures from how they are used.

-## Allow definition of a function type
+## Allow definition of a callable type

 ```
 typedef logger = callable(string $message): void;